Agricola Park

-Agricola Park (Polish: Park Agrykola), also known as Agrykola Park, and the North Baths (Polish: Łazienki Północne), is an urban park in the city of Warsaw, located within the district of Downtown, to the north from the Royal Baths Park.
+Agricola Park (/it/; Park Agrykola), also known as Agrykola Park (/pl/), and the North Baths (Łazienki Północne), is an urban park in Warsaw, Poland.
+It is located in the neighbourhood of Ujazdów, within the Downtown district, to the north of the Royal Baths Park.
+It was developed between 1720 and 1723, forming a part of the Royal Baths Park, and was separated from it in the 19th century.

-Name
+Toponymy

-The Agricola Park (Polish: Park Agrykola) is named after the nearby Agrykola Street, which in turn was named after Karol Ludwik Agricola, an engineer who designed it in the 18th century.
-The park is also known as the North Baths (Polish: Łazienki Północne) in reference to the Royal Baths Park located to the south.
+The Agricola Park (Park Agrykola) is named after the nearby Agrykola Street, which in turn was named after Karol Ludwik Agricola, an engineer who designed it in the 18th century.
+The park is also alternatively known as the North Baths (Łazienki Północne) in reference to the Royal Baths Park located to its south.

 History

+The Ujazdów Castle, built in 1624, as seen from the Agricola Park.
-The park was constructed from 1720 to 1723, as part of the Royal Baths park complex.
-It was placed to the east of the Ujazdów Castle, and to the west from the Piaseczno Cannal.

-Between 1778 and 1779, next to the park, was built Agrykola Street.
+The park was developed between 1720 and 1723, as part of the Royal Baths park complex, to the east of the Ujazdów Castle, the residence of the King of Poland and the Grand Duke of Lithuania, which itself dates to 1624.
+The Piaseczno Canal, an artificial waterway developed to feed the ponds in the Royal Baths park complex, was developed between 1717 and 1726, with its western end located to the east from the Agricola Park.
+Between 1778 and 1779, Agrykola Street was developed to the south from the Agricola Park, later becoming its namesake, being itself named after its designer, Karol Ludwik Agricola.

-The Agricola Park was separated from the Royal Baths Park in the 19th century, forming a separate park.

-In 1899, in the park, was opened one of the first playgrounds in the city.
+The Agricola Park was separated administratively from the Royal Baths Park in the 19th century.
+In 1899, one of the first playgrounds in the city was opened in the park.
 It was built by the Warsaw Hygienic Society, and founded by businessperson Wilhelm Rau.

-In 1925, at the Warsaw Escarpment in the park, was built the Agrykola ski jumping hill.
+In 1925, the Agrykola ski jumping hill was constructed at Warsaw Escarpment in the park.
 It had the construction point of 20 m (65.6 ft.).
-The furthest recorded jump was 25 m (82 ft), performed by Władysław Gąsienica-Roj in 1957.
+Its furthest recorded jump measured 25 m (82 ft), being performed by Władysław Gąsienica-Roj in 1957.
 The hill was deconstructed in the 1970s.

-In 1965, the park was given the status of cultural property.
+In 1965, the park was granted the status of a protected cultural property, being added to the voivodeship heritage list.

 On 9 June 1991, during his visit to Warsaw, Pope John Paul II organised a mass in the park.
-On 9 June 2014, there was unveiled a monument commemorating the event.
+On 9 June 2014, a monument, in the form of a plaque, was unveiled at the location in the commemoration of the event.